bienvenuelisis/local_storage/README.md

 - Add and remove strings from a list stored under a given key
 - Check if a key exists in the storage
 - Clear all data in the storage
-- Use an interface to switch between different storage implementations (`SharedPreferences`, `FlutterSecureStorage`, etc.)
+- Use an interface to switch between different storage implementations (`SharedPreferences`, `SharedPreferencesSync`, `FlutterSecureStorage`, etc.)
 - Use a simple `Map` implementation for testing purposes

 ## Installation